BraadMartin/simple-graphql-api/readme.md

 ### Security ###

-At this point this plugin is just a prototype and it has only very simple functionality and almost zero safety as far as exposing sensitive information.
+This plugin is currently still a prototype and it has only very simple functionality and almost zero safety as far as exposing sensitive information.
 From the wp_posts table only published single posts and pages can be accessed, from the wp_comments table only approved comments can be accessed, the `post_password`, `_edit_last`, `_edit_lock`, `comment_author_email`, `comment_author_IP`, `comment_agent`, and `user_id` fields are forcibly removed from the response object, and error handling for some errors is built in, but those are the only safety mechanisms in place so please use at your own risk!

 You can use the `simple_graphql_api_private_fields` filter to specifically disallow any core fields or meta keys from the response across all the `/graph/` endpoints, and this is highly recommended if you store sensitive information in meta.